 Flay lay shots are related to still-life photography

-One thing you should really take care of are the details in a flat lay.
+One thing you should really take care of is the details in a flat lay.
 Watch for diagonal lines etc. Don’t get the eyes distracted.
 Create your composition wisely.
 Good results need time!
-Because you usually see a lot of different things a in a flat lay shot try to structure your image for the eye of the beholder.
+Because you usually see a lot of different things in a flat lay shot try to structure your image for the eye of the beholder.

 Some basic understanding of photographic compositional principles and theories are helping you to not distract the viewer’s eyes.
-You should be familiar with the rules of thirds, how to use negative space, the rule of odds, the principle of leading lines etc. Try to balance your shot and not to overload your composition.
+You should be familiar with the rules of thirds, how to use negative space, the rule of odds, the principle of leading lines, etc. Try to balance your shot and not to overload your composition.
 Reduce your props and your composition to the core.
 Experiment with different techniques to find out what your personal preferred style is.
 There is no wrong and right.
 Oust you doing your thing.

 A few simple tips can help you to get things right: